kenrmayfield/warp/README.md

       You can add the MOSH Command to the WARP File to SSH.
 A Modern Replacement for Interactive SSH Terminals, designed for Better Performance and Session Continuity over Unreliable or High-Latency Networks.
-      Maintains a Session while Switching Networks or Moving Locations. https://github.com/mobile-shell/mosh
+      Maintains a Session while Switching Networks or Moving to Other Locations. https://github.com/mobile-shell/mosh

       Debian/Ubuntu: apt install mosh